davebenson/doom4-walkthrough/README.md

 Note: you can use the Berserk from the earlier fight.

 A few Possessed Securities and 3 Pinkies and a Mancubus scattered across about 4 rooms.
-A Health Station and Codex Entry "Monsters / Revenant" are found near eachother.
+A Health Station and CODEX ENTRY "Monsters / Revenant" are found near eachother.
 There also two Elevator Shafts off to the side that have 2 Possessed Soldiers and a BFG ammo.

 ## Mission 12: Finding the Blue Keycard